dragon7-fc/misc/algorithm/LeetCode/[Hard] [Solution] 679. 24 Game.md

 /*
 the idea is that
 1. it does not matter how the prethesis groups the operations
-2. the computation is alreasy between to operands
+2. the computation is alreasy between two operands
 example: input: [4,1,8,7]
 1. we could choose first 4 and 1 for any of the operations: *, /, +, -, to get a number say 5 from addition operation
 2. then we will do the next operation choosing oprands between 5 and other not used numbers in the input array